Policies and Procedures

-Brighstone Parish Council has Standing Orders (revised Aug 2015) and Financial regulations (revised Sept 2015), and meetings are conducted in accordance with these.
+Brighstone Parish Council has Standing order as reviewed May 2018 and FINANCIAL REGULATIONS reviewed May 2018, and meetings are conducted in accordance with these.
 The Council is signed up to the Code of Conduct and each Councillor has to agree to abide by this.
 These may be accessed by clicking on the relevant document.
 New Councillors have to sign the Acceptance of Office form and the Register of Financial and Other Interests form: these are available to the public on request to the Clerk and on the Contact us page.
 At each Meeting, Councillors have to sign the Declarations of Interests Book, should an Agenda Item cause him/her to have a personal/prejudicial interest in that item.
 All Meetings and Committee Meetings are open to the Public, though exceptionally the Public would be asked to leave, should a matter need to be discussed which, at that particular stage, requires confidentiality.

 A timetable of Meetings is drawn up after each Annual Parish Council Meeting, held in May.
 The current timetable can be seen in the Meetings section of this website.
 This includes Cemetery Committee Meetings; Planning Application Meetings and the Annual Parish Meeting.
 Notices and agendas for all Meetings are issued and displayed one week before each meeting.
 Agendas and minutes of Meetings are found on the Meetings section of the website, with hard copies available in Brighstone Library and Brook Post Office.
 Draft Minutes are also available following each Meeting.